carbon-free fuels from renewable energy sources

 Hydrogen from water

 Through the first half of the 20th century, electrolysis was the sole means of isolating hydrogen from the compound molecules where nature holds it.
-Water electrolysis was supplanted later in the century by coal gasification and oil and natural gas reforming that now account for 95% of world hydrogen supply.
-But every kilogram of hydrogen separated from fossil sources puts 10 to 25 kilograms of carbon in the sky.
-Only recently has the advent of low-carbon energy markets caused electrolysis to be optimized above megawatt capacity and costs reduced to permit industrial-scale installations.
+Water electrolysis was supplanted later in the century by coal gasification and natural gas reforming that now account for 95% of world hydrogen supply.
+But every kilogram of hydrogen pulled from fossil sources puts 10 to 25 kilograms of carbon in the sky.
+Only recently has the advent of low-carbon energy and fuel markets caused electrolysis to be optimized above megawatt capacity and costs reduced to enable industrial-scale production.

 Columbia Hyfuel is engaged with domestic and offshore partners in creating opportunities for electrolytic hydrogen production powered by renewable energy in America’s Pacific Northwest.